Denmark

 The Round Tower and Trinity Church

-Located about a 45 minute metro ride north of Copenhagen; this 16th century castle was built on a tip of land across from Sweden on the grounds of the fortress of Erik of Pomerania dated from 1400-1420.
+Located about an hour metro ride north of Copenhagen; this 16th century castle was built on a tip of land across from Sweden on the grounds of the fortress of Erik of Pomerania dated from 1400-1420.
 Used for 200 years as a part time royal residence; After 1783, the castle was mostly used as a military barracks.
+Visiting Kronborg can be turned into a nice little day trip.